+One of the benefits of owning a pet?
 Thinking of your pet as part of the family could help you get over social rejection.
 A study in the journal Anthrozoös asked volunteers to think about a past experience when they’d felt rejected, then to name a photo of a cat, dog, person, or toy.
 When asked about their feelings again, those who named an animal or a toy with humanlike qualities felt less negatively than those who’d given names to people.
 The researchers say people inclined to treat animals or objects like people (like when you talk to your pet) are also more prone to having traits like empathy and unconventional thinking to guard them against that negativity.
-Here are 13 astounding secrets your dog knows about you.

 Pets make you less lonely

 Loneliness has been associated with heart disease, Alzheimer’s disease, and other negative outcomes, but older adults who owned pets were 36 percent less likely to say they were lonely than those who didn’t have a furry friend, according to a study published in Aging & Mental Health.
 Especially among those who live alone, a pet could offer social interaction when other people aren’t around, the authors report.
-Here are 17 ways to connect with others and feel less lonely.
+Here are 13 astounding secrets your dog knows about you.